Skip to main content

 • Check your account status

-Cause: No providers connected.
+Cause: No providers connected or credentials need verification.

 Fix:

-4. Bundle status will update to "Operational"
+4. MCP server status will update to "Ready" with "Credentials valid" subtext

-"Partially Operational" Not Updating
+"Setup Required" Not Updating

 Cause: Providers connected but not validated.